-My method to choosing the right type of paint:
+How to choose the right type of paint for any surface

-- Has it been painted before?
-Is the previous paint water or oil based?
+- Decide if the surface has been painted before?
+Is the previous paint water or oil based? (refer to instructions below)

 - Decide what finish you want to create.

-How do you use water based paint over oil based paint?
+How to use water based (latex based) paint over oil based paint?

-How do you use oil based paint over water based paint?
+How to use oil based paint over water based paint?

 The key to painting oil based paint over water based paint or visa versa is PRIMER!